 We went to the event as visitors, to seek out new connections in the sustainable fashion realm, gain inspiration from the brands participating, attend the talks held by the discussion panels, and develop our ideas for creating a line of products of our own.

 It was our first time in Berlin, and it was a beautiful experience.
 From riding the metro, which is by far the most functional and accessible metro and bus system I have yet encountered, to enjoying the vegan food scene of downtown Kreuzberg, Berlin gave us the jolt of innovation, new ideas, and positive, youthful energy that we were looking for.

 Passing through Downtown Kreuzberg

 But our time at Neonyt was without a doubt the highlight of our trip to Berlin.
 From the second that we entered the building at Kraftwerk Berlin, which was a large warehouse with a raw and creative ambiance, we could feel the wave of the sustainable fashion movement rising.
-Over 100 sustainable brands were set up with tables and displays, with their incredible artisans, designers, and creators present to explain their brand mission.
+Over 100 sustainable brands were set up with tables and displays, with their incredible creators present to explain their brand missions and innovative products.

 Bird's-eye view of Neonyt at Kraftwerk Berlin

 While walking around the facility for the first time, within minutes upon entering we found ourselves immersed in riveting and insightful conversations with others who care about the health of our planet, innovation in fashion, and bringing sustainable, natural materials into the spotlight.
 It was great to meet some of the sustainable brands whose products we already personally wear and love, such as Hempage, a hemp-based clothing line, Mud Jeans, an ethical jeans producer combining recycled and organic denim, and Nae Vegan Shoes, whose Pinatex-based shoes I happened to be wearing at the event.